- Coronavirus Update

 The team is led by Danny Fisher (right), formerly at Organiclea.
 He was in charge of ordering for their veg scheme for many years and already has a great relationship with most of the farmers supplying the Shed.
-The team also consists of Paul (left), who was one of our Grown in Dagenham trainees and freelancer Nicole (centre) who's worked in many roles at GC over the years.
+DeeDee (not in pic) is assistant manager.
+The team also consists of Paul (left), who was one of our Grown in Dagenham trainees, with occasional help from freelancer Nicole (centre) who's worked in many roles at GC over the years.

 We’ve been developing this project for a while as we wanted a new kind of wholesale business to support the growth of small-scale local food systems.
 There has been growing demand for locally sourced, organic box schemes in London over the past 20 years and there are now 14+ community-led, organic schemes operating within the M25.

 Supply to these schemes predominantly comes from small farms within 100 miles of London, such as Sarah Green Organics and Ripple Farm.
 Delivering direct requires scale and a minimum order size so this option is not viable for smaller box schemes with small orders or for smaller producers who have less to sell.

 The Shed solves this problem by reducing the cost and carbon of the distribution conundrum, providing a hub in Barking where the farmers deliver all their London orders.
 And for the veg schemes, it helps us all compete with larger businesses by pooling our orders, thus giving us greater buying power.